PipeItToDevNull/PLN/README.md

 - External link icons are removed

 ### Dataview
-- Styling is removed like embeds so they flow like written text
+- Styling is removed like embeds so they flow like written text.
+Edits can be toggled via [Style Settings](https://github.com/mgmeyers/obsidian-style-settings).
 - Hide the item count on task lists

 ### Custom checkboxes